CELEBRATING 54 YEARS AS A HAM OPERATOR - 1962 / 2016

 My initial interest in getting back on the low bands in 2004 was 40 Meter CW on the low end of the band in the late evenings/very early mornings Pacific Time.
-Now, I also do some SSB on either the 80, 40 or 20 Meter bands.
+I also do some SSB on either the 80, 40 or 20 Meter bands.
 More recently in 2012, working towards a WAS award, I became active on the OM International Sideband Society Net on 7.185 MHz, OMISS #8186, as well as on the Triple H Net on 7.190 MHz.
-As of January 2013, I am now running PSK31 and Olivia digital on 80-10 meters, using HRD-DM780.
-I am also working digimodes JT65 and JT9 using WSJT-X. I am a member of the Straight Key Century Club, #11762, 30 Meter Digital Group, #6560, and the European Phase Shifting Club, #22159.
-As of January 2014, I have started dabbling in Domino, MFSK, RTTY, and even back to some CW.
-As of summer 2014, I am starting to take an interest in contesting.
+As of January 2013, I started running PSK31 and Olivia digital on 80-10 meters, using HRD-DM780.
+I have also been working digimodes JT65 and JT9 using WSJT-X. I am a member of the Straight Key Century Club #11762, FISTS #17379, 30 Meter Digital Group #6560, Feld Hell #4652, 10-10 International #77238, and the European Phase Shifting Club #22159.
+As of January 2014, I started dabbling in Domino, MFSK, RTTY, and even back to some CW.
+In summer 2014, I started to take an interest in contesting, however not a serious contester.
+The latest, summer of 2015, my concentration is almost exclusively CW, trying to get my receive speed up and to learn how to properly send using a Begali HST II single paddle keyer.

 All contacts are automatically uploaded from HRD to eQSL.cc and HRDLog.net.
 Normally, I upload to LOTW at the end of my operating day.